Jon Ludwig - Unreal Engine Tech Art Portfolio

 This is some of my own exploration into VR-compatible cell shading with an efficient art pipeline for a solo dev or small team.

-Hand-drawn post process and character materials
+App prototyping, hand-drawn post process, and character materials

 Slam Dunk, Talkin' to the Rim - Toei Zukun Laboratory

-I created post process materials and character materials to create a manga-style look for this mobile AR app.
+For this project I initially created the prototype which secured Toei Zukun the contract to build the full app.
+Once we entered production, I created post process materials and character materials to create a manga-style look for this mobile AR app.